 Written objections must be filed at the beginning of each school year with the Coordinator of Communications, Fox Chapel Area School District, 611 Field Club Road, Pittsburgh, PA 15238.
 If a written objection has been filed in the past, a new letter of objection must still be filed each year.
 If parents/guardians do not file a written objection, their silence will serve as implied consent.

 Superintendent's and Deputy Superintendent's Evaluations – 2017-2018 School Year

 The superintendent's evaluation is based on the following objective performance standards:

 5. Human Resource Management

-The deputy superintendent shares the same goals at the district superintendent.
+The deputy superintendent shares the same goals as the district superintendent.

-The evaluation for the superintendent and the deputy superintendent for the 2016-2017 school year were completed, finding that they each met the agreed-to objective performance standards for the 2016-2017 school year.
+The evaluations for the superintendent and the deputy superintendent for the 2017-2018 school year were completed, finding that they each met the agreed-to objective performance standards for the 2017-2018 school year.